 - Apply for a NIF at your local Finanças office.
 You can do this with proof of address from outside Portugal, for example a bank statement from your home in the UK.
 But you’ll need to change it to a Portuguese address before applying for the NHR.
 If you want to apply for the NIF with your address in Portugal, bring your rental lease or property deeds to Finanças as proof of address.
 A utility bill should also be ok.

 - Next, you will need to register with the online Finanças portal.
-They will send a password in the regular post to whichever address is registered on your NIF.
-If this is an overseas address, make sure somebody is there to receive the letter for you, and tell you the password.
+They will send a password by post to whichever address is registered on your NIF.
+If this is an overseas address, make sure somebody is there to receive the letter and tell you the password.